dfinity/portal/docs/references/ledger.md

     otherwise
       balance(OlderBlocks · [B], account_id) = balance(OlderBlocks, account_id)

 We describe the semantics of ledger methods as a function which takes as input a ledger state, the call arguments and returns a (potentially) new state and a reply.
 In the description of the function we use some additional functions which reflect system provided information.
-These include `caller()` which returns the principal who invoked the method, `now()` which return the IC time and `drift` a constant indicating permissible time drift between IC and external time.
+These include `caller()` which returns the principal who invoked the method, `now()` which return theICtime and `drift` a constant indicating permissible time drift betweenICand external time.
 We also write `well_formed(.)` for a boolean valued function which checks that its input is a well-formed account identifier (i.e. the first four bytes are equal to CRC32 of the remaining 28 bytes).

 ### Ledger Method: `transfer`